 Quick and efficient service.
 No pressure.
 Explained everything clearly.
 Great to deal with.

 As a property owner, it’s likely your insurance policies will have varying levels of excess.

-For example, you may have to pay a standard policy excess of £250, but higher excesses may apply for escape of water, subsidence and/or malicious damage by a tenant.
-You may even face an increased excess if you suffer a large loss.
+For example, you may have to pay a standard policy excess of £250, but higher excesses may apply for escape of water, subsidence, and/or malicious damage by a tenant.

 Excess protection insurance makes it easier to manage those costs, allowing you to make a further claim for the value of excess paid.
 It works alongside your normal property owners insurance policy and will cover the cost of your excess up to a pre-agreed limit.